JeremyLikness/azure-fn-file-process-hol/README.md

 3. Open the `Package Manager Console` (under `Tools`) and type:

     `Install-Package EntityFramework`
-4. Add another class file named `TodoContext.cs` and add the following code to define the database connections:
+4. Add another class file named `TodoContext.cs` then include the following code to define the database connections.
+The connection string name is passed to the base class in the constructor:

     ```CSharp
     using System.Data.Entity;